Best Things To Do In Ghent Belgium

-One of my favorite places we went in Belgium was Ghent.
-I had never even heard of Ghent before going, and it turned out to be one of the most charming European cities I’ve ever visited.
+Planning a trip to Belgium?
+We spent 10 days traveling all over Belgium, and one of my absolute favorite places we went was Ghent.
+I had never even heard of Ghent before going to Belgium, and it turned out to be one of the most charming European cities I’ve ever visited.

-Ghent is a vibrant college town with stunning Dutch architecture and charming canals winding through the narrow cobblestone lanes.
+Ghent is a vibrant college town with stunning Dutch architecture and peaceful canals winding through the narrow cobblestone lanes.

-If you want breathtaking, panoramic, 360 degree views of Ghent, definitely make your way to the Belfry of Ghent!
-There’s even an ELEVATOR so you don’t have to climb all the stairs if you want! :)
+If you want stunning, panoramic, 360 degree views of Ghent, definitely visit the Belfry of Ghent!
+There’s even an ELEVATOR so you don’t have to climb all the stairs if you want!

-Check out these gorgeous views from from the top of the Belfry.
+Here are the gorgeous views of the city you can see from the top of the Belfry.